Spanish Text Slang: 124 GR8 Texts 2 Send to Ur BFF

 Yo también (Love you too)

+For example, what do you think salu2 means?
+Salutwo?
 No, remember, that we’re speaking Spanish here so 2 is pronounced dos.
+So salu2 means saludos!

 There you go.
 You can now send greetings to people in your text messages.